Bachakhan22/delta--class-/README.md

 # delta--class-
-This is demo class in delta
+This is demo class in delta.